h3oCharles/aCoUD/README.md

 # status

+Given how much my life has changed, and I got a suggestion for a different approach to making progress, I'd like to come back to this in January 2026.
+I need to start by writing a Python compiler for all missions before I move on with coding the rest of the missions.
+I need to start with a small sample size of missions first, before I move on to more missions, which would require me to write more libraries.
+I'm going to need all the moral support on this, so please check up on me and my progress!

-on Friday, 13th December, 2024, I broke my drive due to stress from upgrading to a new one. basically, i lost progress. there's the entire repo, sure, but everything else surrounding it got lost, including other projects, which also includes my motivation to continue. not only my motivation is on a low, but so is my patience. the way I'm trying to code this (which includes multiple scripts being loaded on top of each mission) makes everything so inconsistent I cannot fathom what's going on, and I cannot accept copy-pasting every repeating piece of code into a mission manually.
+~~on Friday, 13th December, 2024, I broke my drive due to stress from upgrading to a new one. basically, i lost progress. there's the entire repo, sure, but everything else surrounding it got lost, including other projects, which also includes my motivation to continue. not only my motivation is on a low, but so is my patience. the way I'm trying to code this (which includes multiple scripts being loaded on top of each mission) makes everything so inconsistent I cannot fathom what's going on, and I cannot accept copy-pasting every repeating piece of code into a mission manually.~~

-i am putting this on an indefinite hiatus until someone has the patience to help me figure this out. this isn't a LuaAPI problem, this is a programming problem. shouldn't i be able to do it? i need someone to tell me that what I'm seeing makes sense (or not lol), and morally help me figure this out, whether it's workflow, code methodology, or whatever.
+~~i am putting this on an indefinite hiatus until someone has the patience to help me figure this out. this isn't a LuaAPI problem, this is a programming problem. shouldn't i be able to do it? i need someone to tell me that what I'm seeing makes sense (or not lol), and morally help me figure this out, whether it's workflow, code methodology, or whatever.~~

-# A Collection of Unimaginative Dreams
+# a Collection of Unimaginative Dreams

-This is _**A Collection of Unimaginative Dreams**_, a campaign for [Hedgewars](https://www.hedgewars.org/).
+This is _**a Collection of Unimaginative Dreams**_, a campaign for [Hedgewars](https://www.hedgewars.org/).

 Drawn into a world of dreams, you find yourself exploring a series of surreal landscapes that reflect the tangled threads of creativity and burnout.